Charles Boycott: Life on Achill Island

 The former house of Charles Boycott on Achill Island.
-The house has been modernised and renovated since Boycott's time.
+The house has since been modernised and renovated.

 After receiving an inheritance, Boycott was persuaded by his friend, Murray McGregor Blacker, a local magistrate, to move to Achill Island, a large island off the coast of County Mayo.
 McGregor Blacker agreed to sublet 2000 acres of land belonging to the Irish Church Mission Society on Achill to Boycott, who moved there in 1854.
 According to Joyce Marlow in the book Captain Boycott and the Irish, Boycott's life on the island was difficult initially, and in Boycott's own words it was only after "a long struggle against adverse circumstances" that he became prosperous.
 With money from another inheritance and profits from farming, he built a large house near Dooagh.

-Boycott was involved in a number of disputes while on Achill.
+Boycott was involved several disputes on Achill Island.
 Two years after his arrival, he was unsuccessfully sued for assault by Thomas Clarke, a local man.
 Clarke said that he had gone to Boycott's house because Boycott owed him money.
 He said that he had asked for repayment of the debt, and that Boycott had refused to pay him and told him to go away, which Clarke refused to do.
 Clarke alleged that Boycott approached him and said: "If you do not be off, I will make you."
 Clarke later withdrew his allegations, and said that Boycott did not actually owe him any money.

-Both Boycott and McGregor Blacker were involved in a protracted dispute with Mr Carr, the agent for the Achill Church Mission Estate, from whom McGregor Blacker leased the lands, and Mr O'Donnell, Carr's bailiff.
+Both Boycott and McGregor Blacker were involved in a protracted dispute with Mr. Carr, the agent for the Achill Church Mission Estate, from whom McGregor Blacker leased the lands, and Mr. O'Donnell, Carr's bailiff.
 The dispute began when Boycott and Carr supported different sets of candidates in elections for the Board of Guardians to the Church Mission Estate, and Boycott's candidates won.
-Carr was also the local receiver of wrecks, which meant that he was entitled to collect the salvage from all shipwrecks in the area, and guard it until it was sold in a public auction.
+Carr was also the local receiver of wrecks, which meant that he was entitled to collect the marine salvage from all shipwrecks in the area, and guard it until it was sold in a public auction.
 The local receiver had a right to a percentage of the sale and to keep whatever did not sell.
-In 1860 Carr wrote a letter to the Official Receiver of Wrecks stating that Boycott and his men had illegally broken up a wreck and moved the salvage to Boycott's property.
-In response to this accusation, Boycott sued Carr for libel and claimed £500 in damages.
+In 1860, Carr wrote a letter to the Receiver of Wreck stating that Boycott and his men had illegally broken up a wreck and moved the salvage to Boycott's property.
+In response to this accusation, Boycott sued Carr for libel and claimed damages of £500.